To view the highest quality video (recommended) select 720p on the controller bar after you click play:

 Criterion Software Use for Editing

 San Jose State has at its disposal an online electronic editing service, called Criterion, to which students have access at no cost.
 Papers can be downloaded on a website, at which point a text editor quickly produces an on-screen read-out with various kinds of writing errors identified.
-GS&R has invented a course – GSR290E (GSR Editing) – with the password of GSR for your use.
+GS&R has invented a course – GSR290E (GSR Editing) – with the access code KD7Q-9EA9 for your use.

 Editing Accuracy.
 The editor is imperfect.
 It misses some errors.
 Most of the errors it positively identifies though are indeed errors.
 However, one must use discretion in all cases.
 For example, it struggles with headers and titles, where it often calls them incomplete sentences or lacking in ending punctuation.
 Do not take these corrections as a way to make your paper flawless, but they can help to improve your paper if you use good judgment in choosing the suggestions to accept.